micmejia/bible-dump/NKJV/Matthew/Matt 18.md

 "But whoever causes one of these little ones who believe in Me to sin, it would be better for him if a millstone were hung around his neck, and he were drowned in the depth of the sea.

 ###### 7
-Woe to the world because of [^a]offenses!
+Woe to the world because of offenses!
 For offenses must come, but woe to that man by whom the offense comes!

 ###### 8
 "If your hand or foot causes you to sin, cut it off and cast _it_ from you.
 It is better for you to enter into life lame or maimed, rather than having two hands or two feet, to be cast into the everlasting fire.

 ###### 9
 And if your eye causes you to sin, pluck it out and cast _it_ from you.
-It is better for you to enter into life with one eye, rather than having two eyes, to be cast into [^b]hell fire. ## The Parable of the Lost Sheep
+It is better for you to enter into life with one eye, rather than having two eyes, to be cast into hell fire. ## The Parable of the Lost Sheep

 ###### 10
 "Take heed that you do not despise one of these little ones, for I say to you that in heaven their angels always see the face of My Father who is in heaven.

 ###### 11
-For[^c] the Son of Man has come to save that which was lost.
+For the Son of Man has come to save that which was lost.

 ###### 12
 "What do you think?
 If a man has a hundred sheep, and one of them goes astray, does he not leave the ninety-nine and go to the mountains to seek the one that is straying?